netxms/netxms-doc/admin/user-management.rst

     [11-Sep-2014 15:49:39.896] [DEBUG] LDAPConnection::loginLDAP(): LDAP could not login.
 Error code: Invalid credentials [11-Sep-2014 15:49:39.896] [DEBUG] LDAPConnection::syncUsers(): Could not login.

-Search base is set incorrectly or sync user does not have access to it:
+Search base is set incorrectly or sync user does not have access:

 ::